rob-wu/tf-az/README.md

 The build file is located in /.pipelines/build-tf.yaml.
 The pipeline will attempt to initialize, validate and plan Terraform code on pushes to PR and initalize, validate and apply -auto-approve if the PR is approved and merged into main.

 ## Rollback
-Use git to revert in the event of an error or failed state
+Use git log to view the previous commits

+`git log`

+Run git checkout with the desired commit

+`git switch $commit --detach`

+Run Terraform against detached branch

+`terraform apply -auto-approve`